Tenemo/cloud-chamber/lib/ThermalController/ThermalController.md

 - **Purpose**: Maintain optimal operation, periodically probe for improvement
 - **Actions**:
   - Hold current at optimal level
-  - Track minimum achieved cold plate temperature
+  - Track minimum achieved cold plate temperature (session and all-time)
   - Every 15 minutes, if conditions favorable, try a small current bump
+  - Persist all-time best temperature to NVS when new record achieved
 - **Periodic probing**: If hot side has headroom (<50°C) and not at max current, attempt a half-step increase and evaluate after 60 seconds
 - **Exit conditions**:
   - Safety fault → appropriate fault state